ArduPilot/ardupilot_wiki/rover/source/docs/reference-frame-traxxas-stampede.rst

 The 1/8" 6061 aluminum plate is excessive (and required heavier springs on the suspension) but functions well.

--  In addition to the flight controller and receiver, the safety button and buzzer have also been mounted to the plate
+-  In addition to the autopilot and receiver, the safety button and buzzer have also been mounted to the plate
 -  Slightly longer screws were used to install the plate and body mounting studs (a very simple installation)
--  The receiver is mounted with heavy duty Velcro and the flight controller will be remounted with Kyosho Zeal gel squares
+-  The receiver is mounted with heavy duty Velcro and the autopilot will be remounted with Kyosho Zeal gel squares

 Cutouts for safety button access and the buzzer can be seen in the truck's body below.